-- complete forms that include biographical information, legal residency, proof of U.S. citizenship or permanent residency or a current two-year grant of Deferred Action for Childhood Arrivals (DACA) from the U.S. Citizenship and Immigration Services at the time of application, and education history - obtain a student identification card - complete a Criminal Background Investigation Consent Form through the American Medical College Application Service (AMCAS) - complete the matriculation and registration process - provide payment of tuition and fees to the Bursar by the end of orientation week
+- complete forms that include biographical information, legal residency, proof of U.S. citizenship or permanent residency or a current two-year grant of Deferred Action for Childhood Arrivals (DACA) from the U.S. Citizenship and Immigration Services at the time of application, and education history - obtain a student identification card - complete a Criminal Background Investigation Consent Form through the American Medical College Application Service (AMCAS) - complete the matriculation and registration process - provide payment of tuition and fees to the Bursar by the due date on e-bill

 Current students are required to keep their contact information up to date with the university.
 Current students who have renewed their two-year grant of DACA must present their updated Employment Authorization Document.
+Failure to renew DACA status in a timely manner can affect eligibility for financial aid and residency.

 The registration and cancellation of specific elective courses must be in accordance with the policies and procedures outlined in the Elective Course Catalog.